RedHatInsights/insights-results-aggregator/README.md

 The following tests can be run to test your code in `insights-results-aggregator`.
 Detailed information about each type of test is included in the corresponding subsection:

-1. Unit tests: checks behaviour of all units in source code (methods, functions)
+1. Unit tests: checks behavior of all units in source code (methods, functions)
 1. REST API Tests: test the real REST API of locally deployed application with database initialized with test data only
 1. Integration tests: the integration tests for `insights-results-aggregator` service
 1. Metrics tests: test whether Prometheus metrics are exposed as expected